DestinationHome/Destination-Home-Online/README.md

 # Quickstart:

-To keep this README.md file concise & straight-forward I decided to make a official dedicated [wiki](https://github.com/DestinationHome/Destination-Home-Online/wiki) which has a full write-up on how users can access PlayStation®Home online with our custom server solution.
+To keep this README.md file concise & straightforward I decided to make an official dedicated [wiki](https://github.com/DestinationHome/Destination-Home-Online/wiki) which has a full write-up on how users can access PlayStation®Home online with our custom server solution.
 To download our latest online client builds please check out the release page [here](https://github.com/DestinationHome/Destination-Home-Online/releases).
 Down below here are the minimum requirements you'll need for this process.

 | Requirements For PS3: | Requirements For RPCS3: |
 | ------------- | ------------- |